 SWEBOK as a whole is not suited as educational reading, but parts of it introduce topics very well.
 It spurred other, much more approachable, resources that are suited for beginning and intermediate training.

 First off, I recommend the Construx Professional Development Ladder.
 This career ladder lays out an approachable and flexible system for developers to methodically improve their skills.
-I’ve previously summarized the ladder if you want a deeper look.

 I recommend the following sections for those who want to dabble in SWEBOK

 - Chapter 13.2 Abstraction

 - Chapter 12.5.1 “Good Enough” Principle